Arecaceae

 The Arecaceae (/ˌærəˈkeɪsi.iː, -ˌaɪ/) are a family of perennial, flowering plants in the monocot order Arecales.
 Their growth form can be climbers, shrubs, tree-like and stemless plants, all commonly known as palms.
 Those having a tree-like form are colloquially called palm trees.
 Currently, 181 genera with around 2,600 species are known, most of which are restricted to tropical and subtropical climates.
 Most palms are distinguished by their large, compound, evergreen leaves, known as fronds, arranged at the top of an unbranched stem, except for the Hyphaene genus, which has branched palms.
 However, palms exhibit an enormous diversity in physical characteristics and inhabit nearly every type of habitat within their range, from rainforests to deserts.

 Palms are among the best known and most extensively cultivated plant families.
 They have been important to humans throughout much of history, especially in regions like the Middle East and North Africa.
 A wide range of common products and foods are derived from palms.
 In contemporary times, palms are also widely used in landscaping.
 In many historical cultures, because of their importance as food, palms were symbols for such ideas as victory, peace, and fertility.

 Etymology

-The word Arecaceae is derived from the word areca with the suffix "-aceae".
-Areca is derived from Portuguese, via Malayalam അടയ്ക്ക (aṭaykka), which is from Dravidian *aṭ-ay-kkāy ("areca nut").
+Arecaceae is the combination of the word areca with the suffix "-aceae".
+Areca is derived from New Latin, which came from Malayalam "aṭaykka" ("areca nut") via Portuguese.
 The suffix -aceae is the feminine plural of the Latin -āceus ("resembling").

-Palm originates from Latin palma semantically overlapping with sense of "hand front" (due to similar splayed shape) ultimately from Proto-Indo-European *pl̥h₂meh₂, a direct descendant folm once existed in Old English.
+Palm originates from Latin palma semantically overlapping with "hand front" (due to similar splayed shape), ultimately coming from Proto-Indo-European *pl̥h₂meh₂, with the direct descendant folm which once existed in Old English.